redlibrarian/redlibrarian.github.io/_posts/2019-10-15-discourse-of-room-rentals.markdown

 discussion, consensus-building, etc, is deplorable in the face of both these phenomena.

-Going back to the question of phenomena and the lack of awareness of social and political context, by doubling down on the concept of "Free Speech" in this statement, TPL *must* recognize how they are discursively aligning themselves with the alt-right.
+Going back to the question of positivism and the lack of awareness of social and political context, by doubling down on the concept of "Free Speech" in this statement, TPL *must* recognize how they are discursively aligning themselves with the alt-right.
 And whether the